NGC6572 Observation Details

 Where is NGC6572 right now?

 NGC6572 is located in the constellation Ophiuchus, at right ascension 18h 12m 06s" and declination 06° 51' 13s.
-At the current time, it is below the horizon and not visible from your location.Finder Chart for NGC6572
+Although it is currently above the horizon at an altitude of 54 degrees, NGC6572 is not visible because it is daytime.Finder Chart for NGC6572

 Double-click to unlock the map.